AdobeDocs/analytics.it-IT/help/implement/appmeasurement-updates.md

 Data di rilascio:**13 febbraio 2020**

 * AppMeasurement può ora forzare i cookie a includere l’attributo Secure impostando il [`writeSecureCookies`](vars/config-vars/writesecurecookies.md) variabile.
-Il requisito per questa variabile è che l’intero sito web client venga servito in modo sicuro (HTTPS).
+The requirement for this variable is that the entire client website is served securely (HTTPS).
 (AN-204604)

 ## Versione 2.17.0